Skip to content

 Venue: N Block Reception, Rotokauri Campus

 As a new student, we welcome you to attend one of our whānau sessions.
-At this relaxed event, we help you prepared for induction and your first weeks of the semester.
+At this relaxed event, we help you prepare for induction and your first weeks of the semester.
 We encourage you to bring your whānau and friends along to support you.
 At induction, you will spend your first day getting to know each other, the tutors, and the Rotokauri Campus, as well as receiving your resources and spending time in the classroom.
 This will include module outlines, timetables, and information packs on what to expect throughout the year.

 What you will need